AlaskaAirlines/auro-skeleton/docs/partials/index.md

 ## Be creative

 Use your imagination.
-Wherever data can be placed, an `<auro-skelelton>` element can be used.
-In the following exmaple see how `<auro-skelelton>` is used in place where data will be filled once the process is completed.
+Wherever data can be placed, an `<auro-skeleton>` element can be used.
+In the following example see how `<auro-skeleton>` is used in place where data will be filled once the process is completed.

 <div class="exampleWrapper">
   <!-- AURO-GENERATED-CONTENT:START (FILE:src=../apiExamples/table_example.html) -->